usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 ## All this clicking ?

 You may find cumbersome all this clicking (read: …).
-But wait, you can ~~configure all these options~~ set, add or remove countries with the (hopefully intuitive) speech recognition interface of the application.
+But wait, you can ~~configure all these options~~, set, add or remove countries with the (hopefully intuitive) speech recognition interface of the application.

 e.g.